Innovation for Companies & Territories

 In summary:

-Innovation is an organizational competence, not a project.
+Innovation is an organizational capability, not a project.

 Companies that build this competence will lead markets and generate sustainable long‑term value.